 Entry into the Sixth Form is determined by GCSE results and the exact requirements are as set out below.
-Offers of places in the Sixth Form are confirmed when GCSE results are published, but all prospective Sixth Formers will be invited to participate in the Induction programme which takes place in June or July.
+Offers of places in the Sixth Form are confirmed when GCSE results are published, but all prospective Sixth Formers will be invited to participate in the Induction programme which takes place in June.

-Minimum entry requirements for September 2018 are detailed in the Admissions Policy 2018 booklet, please download below:
+Minimum entry requirements for September 2022 are detailed fully in the Admissions Policy 2022 booklet.
+This can be downloaded below:

 - All candidates should have a GCSE grade of 6/7/8/9 in English Language and Mathematics.

-- Grade requirements for individual subjects are shown in the Subjects Booklets.
+- Grade requirements for individual subjects are shown in the A Level Options Booklet.

 - In the case of oversubscription, applicants will be placed in rank order based on their GCSE results.